 The VA Caregiver Support Line at 1-855-260-3274 is the national entry point.
 NJ Caregiver Support Coordinators per the prior tick's verification:

-For PCAFC eligibility (post-9/11 veteran legacy + permanent/serious need 70%+ service-connected, requiring 6+ months in-person personal care assistance), CHAMPVA, counseling, 30 days/year of caregiver respite under 38 CFR 71.40, and travel benefits, see the VA Caregiver Support Program.
+For PCAFC eligibility (a veteran with a service-connected disability who needs in-person personal care assistance for at least six continuous months), CHAMPVA, counseling, 30 days/year of caregiver respite under 38 CFR 71.40, and travel benefits, see the VA Caregiver Support Program.

 Vet2Vet NJ peer support